 About

-Yamen Martini (born 1985 in Aleppo) is a Syrian-Belgian trumpet player and composer whose music blends Eastern and Western traditions across genres such as jazz, maqam, Balkan, and experimental music.
-Drawing on a transnational artistic background, he strives to transcend borders and challenge binary views of identity and belonging.
+Yamen Martini (born 1985 in Aleppo) is a Syrian-Belgian trumpet player and composer whose work bridges musical worlds shaped by jazz, maqam, Balkan influences, and experimental sound.
+Marked by a transnational artistic journey, his music questions borders and reshapes ideas of identity and belonging.

 His versatile, improvisation-rich style has shone on stages across the SWANA region and Europe, performing both solo and with numerous groups.